Tan-jianbin/Macomss/README.md

 To facilitate replication of results, the code is organized as follows:

 - **`Results_for_Recovery_Accuracy/`**
-  Contains simulation scripts for generating Figure 2(A) and 2(B) in the paper.
+  Contains simulation scripts for generating Figure 2

 - **`Row_increased_case/`**
-  Scripts for row-wise scalability experiments (Figure 3).
+  Scripts for row-wise scalability experiments in Figure 3.

 - **`Feature_increased_case/`**
-  Scripts for feature-wise scalability experiments (Figure 4).
+  Scripts for feature-wise scalability experiments in Figure 4.

   For detailed usage and instructions, please refer to the individual `readme.txt` files included in each subfolder.